sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

   I-D.ietf-ace-cbor-web-token: cwt

 informative:
+  RFC4122:
   RFC4949:
   RFC7228:
-  I-D.greevenbosch-appsawg-cbor-cddl: cddl
+  I-D.ietf-cbor-cddl: cddl
   I-D.birkholz-tuda: tuda
-  I-D.banghart-sacm-rolie-softwaredescriptor : sw-desc
+  I-D.ietf-sacm-rolie-softwaredescriptor  : sw-desc
   I-D.ietf-sacm-terminology : sacm-term

 --- abstract

-This document defines a concise representation of ISO/IEC 19770-2:2015 Software Identifiers (SWID tags) that is interoperable with the XML schema definition of ISO/IEC 19770-2:2015 and augmented for application in Constrained-Node Networks.
-Next to the inherent capability of SWID tags to express arbitrary context information, CoSWID support the definition of additional semantics via well-defined data definitions incorporated by extension points.
+This document defines a concise representation of ISO/IEC 19770-2:2015 Software Identification (SWID) tags that are interoperable with the XML schema definition of ISO/IEC 19770-2:2015 and augmented for application in Constrained-Node Networks.
+Next to the inherent capability of SWID tags to express arbitrary context information, Concise SWID (CoSWID) tags support the definition of additional semantics via well-defined data definitions incorporated by extension points.

 --- middle